Terracotta-OSS/terracotta-core/kits/source/docs/notices/readme.txt

 Terracotta
    Unix/Linux:
       - Unzip/untar the Terracotta software.
-      - cd into the the top-level directory.
+      - cd into the top-level directory.
       - Launch the Welcome tool by entering the command:
            ./welcome.sh
    Windows: